 Unlike Spain or Greece, Portugal has not seen the rise of a protest movement strong enough to challenge traditional parties at the polls.

-The Greek crisis, which has been followed very closely by Portuguese voters, could even give a boost to the centre-right coalition.
+The Greek crisis, which has been followed very closely by Portuguese voters, have may even have boosted the centre-right coalition.

 “The attempt by Greece’s Syriza party to put an end to austerity has failed.
 Suddenly Portuguese voters see that there really is not alternative,” to austerity, political analyst Jose Antonio Passos Palmeira told AFP.

-While Portugal’s Socialists have pledged to ease back on austerity and return more disposable income to households by lowering personal taxes and reversing public sector pay cuts, the party has promised to stick to European budget rules.
+While the Socialists have pledged to lower personal taxes and reversing public sector pay cuts, the party has promised to stick to European budget rules.

 – ‘Instability’ –

-Socialist leader Costa, 54, has had to distance himself from Socrates, who served as premier from 2005-11.
+And Socialist leader Costa, 54, has struggled to distance himself from his scandal-hit predecessor Socrates, who served as premier from 2005-11.

 Socrates, 58, was detained in November 2014 on suspicion of corruption and money laundering and is currently under house arrest.

-Costa hardened his tone in the final weeks of the campaign, saying his group would vote against the budget if the centre-right is re-elected.
+Costa hardened his tone in the final weeks of the campaign, saying the Socialists would vote against the budget if the centre-right is re-elected.

 Passos Coelho responded by warning that such a move could cause “instability that could lead to new elections in a very short time”.

-The Socialists could block a minority centre-right government by joining forces with the Left Block and the Communists, which together have about 15 percent support.
+Costa, a fearsome negotiator, could block a minority centre-right government by joining forces with the Left Block and the Communists, who together have between 16 and 18 percent support.